Radiofrequency Ablation for Arthritis Pain

 - You may remove any bandages in the evening before going to bed.

 What Side Effects May I Have After Radiofrequency Ablation?

 You may experience the following effects after RFA:

-- Mild back discomfort: This may occur when the local anesthetic wears off and usually lasts two or three days, if it occurs.
+Mild back discomfort: This may occur when the local anesthetic wears off and usually lasts two or three days.
 Apply ice to the area the day of the procedure and moist heat the day after the procedure if the discomfort persists.
 You may also use your usual pain medications.

 If you feel severe pain at the injection site and notice swelling and redness, or increased leg weakness, have someone take you to the nearest emergency room or call 911.
 Tell the emergency room staff that you just had RFA.
 A doctor must evaluate you for bleeding and injection complications.